KladovValentin/hades-pid/readme.md

 export MYHADDIR=/lustre/hades/user/vkladov/packages/KinFit
 ```

-If you use your own third-party directory, copy the ONNX Runtime `include/` and
+If you use your own third-party-packages directory, copy the ONNX Runtime `include/` and
 library files there and export that directory as `MYHADDIR`.

 ### Run PID in an analysis

-Create one `HNetworkPID` object and reuse it for all candidates.
+Create one `HNetworkPID` object and reuse it for all calls.
 The main
 methods are:

 - `getPredictionProbability(input)`: returns the five class probabilities.